nxp-imx/imx-smw/Documentations/user_manual/source/capabilities/aead.rst

 (1) ELE single-part encryption and decryption operations using GCM and ChaCha20-Poly1305 are not supported on the i.MX8ULP platform.
 (2) ELE Multi-part encryption and decryption operations not supported on the i.MX8ULP, i.MX93 and i.MX91 platforms.
+(3) ELA hardware acceleration for single-part AEAD GCM mode is supported on all platforms except i.MX8ULP, i.MX91, i.MX93 and i.MX95.
+    ELA for GCM requires plaintext key buffer, a 12-byte IV and mandatory AAD.
+If these conditions are not met, the operation is executed by ELE.

 .. table:: AEAD APIs